arunbasillal/Custom-Login-Admin-Front-end-CSS/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.4.1 =
+* Please upgrade with caution as the CSS validation and sanitization library (CSSTidy) was updated.
+Take a backup of your existing custom CSS and cross-check after the update to confirm everything works as before.

 = 1.4 =
 * Please upgrade with caution as the CSS validation and sanitization library (CSSTidy) was updated.
 Take a backup of your existing custom CSS and cross-check after the update to confirm everything works as before.